Open-Attestation/documentation-website/website/docs/integrator-section/transferable-record/preparing-transferable-record.md

 }
 ```

-Remember to replace the `tokenRegistry` value with your token registry smart contract address from previous section and `location` with the domain you are issuing this document from.
+Remember to replace the `tokenRegistry` value with your token registry smart contract address from [previous section](/docs/integrator-section/transferable-record/token-registry) and `location` with the domain you are issuing this document from.

 Notice the difference between a transferable record and a verifiable document is the use of `tokenRegistry` instead of `documentStore` in declaring the smart contract address.

 >**Note:** For transferable record, you may not batch process it with other documents.
-Your directory `raw-documents` may only contain one file.
+Your directory `raw-documents` should contain only one file.

 ## Wrapping Transferable Document
 Choose one of the following methods to wrap the Transferable Document.